cynotebo/KM-Workshop/Module 1.md

 ![](images/connectblob.jpg)

-4. Now click **Next: Add cognitive search (Optional)** to begin the steps of applying skillsets to your index.
+4. Now click **Next** to begin the steps of applying skillsets to your index.

 ## Skillset
 In Azure Search, we call extraction and enrichment steps cognitive skills, which are combined into a skillset referenced during indexing.
 In this exercise, you will be learning how to use the [built-in skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills) through the Azure Portal.
 In a later module, we will show you how to attach these skills programattically and how to build your own [custom skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface).